Emerson, New Jersey: Public transportation

 Rockland Coaches routes 11A/11AT provide service to the Port Authority Bus Terminal and to Rockland County, New York.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.

 Bomb threat

 On September 19, 2007, there was a threat made to the Emerson School System.
 A letter addressed to Emerson Mayor Lou Lamatina was received around 10:30 a.m. in a small envelope, along with what appeared to be a computer-printed address pasted onto the front, authorities said.
 The note inside appeared to also be computer-generated, and was pasted on a blank piece of paper; it read, "All three schools will be blown out on Thursday, Sept.
 20th at 11:30 a.m., with two other schools in nearby towns."
 The note was later sent to the Bergen County Sheriff's Office for forensic examination.

 All three Emerson Schools were immediately evacuated by a fire drill around 11:00, and neither students nor teachers were allowed to collect any of their belongings, including backpacks, cell phones, and purses.
 Seniors were allowed to retrieve their cars later that day, but nobody else was allowed near the school.

 Members of the Bergen County bomb squad were sent to Emerson on Wednesday morning; however, a search of the district's schools revealed nothing dangerous or extraordinary.
 The bomb squad also searched Oradell and Washington Township schools, and searched Emerson's Assumption Academy on Thursday morning.

 Thirteen districts closed their schools for September 20, 2007, including Emerson, Westwood, Washington Township, Oradell, River Edge, Closter, River Vale, Demarest, Haworth, Harrington Park, Northvale, Norwood, and Old Tappan.
 Some selected Catholic grammar and high schools were closed.
 The bomb threat affected 12,000–14,000 students, including 1,200 from Emerson alone.
 The schools were closed for two days until they were deemed safe.